 Stay tuned for more information about how to access both the Commencement ceremony and congratulations video after the event.

 You may purchase NCU graduation announcements from Jostens

-NCU colors are royal blue and gold.
+NCU colors are maroon and gold (royal blue and gold are also appropriate).
 NCU hoods are lined with gold (the part that is exposed).
 Trim colors for the hood are different according to the branch of learning/degree.
 The colors associated with NCU's degrees are drab (School of Business and School of Technology), light blue (School of Education) and golden yellow (School of Social and Behavioral Sciences).
 Keep this in mind when renting or ordering your regalia.
 Balfour is extremely helpful and will be happy to answer any of your regalia questions.
 You can email Tony Harvey at Balfour at: firstname.lastname@example.org

-NCU is planning to host at least one in-person ceremony next year for 2021 graduates and those 2020 graduates who would like to participate.
-More details will be shared as they are finalized.
+NCU is planning to host at least one in-person ceremony for 2021 graduates and those 2020 graduates who would like to participate.
+Spring Commencement, May 22, will be virtual and Fall Commencement will be in-person, held in Nashville, TN in September.
 Be sure your contact info with NCU is up to date, and consider downloading the NCU app so you won’t miss the news (Apple Store / Google Play).

 First, please refresh your browsing window and/or clear your cookies and cache.
 If this doesn’t help, email AdvancementTeam@ncu.edu.
 If there is an error with streaming on our end, we’ll send out an alert.